tom-andersson/icenet-paper/README.md

 `python3 icenet/gen_numpy_obs_train_val_datasets.py` to generate NumPy tensors
 for the train/val input/output data.
 To further benefit from the training speed improvements of `tf.data`, generate a TFRecords dataset from the NumPy tensors using `python3 icenet/gen_tfrecords_obs_train_val_datasets.py`.
-The source of observational data for training is controlled by bools in `icenet/train_icenet.py`.
+Whether to use the data loader, NumPy arrays, or TfRecords datasets for training is controlled by bools in `icenet/train_icenet.py`.

 ### 4) Develop the IceNet model

 #### 4.1) OPTIONAL: Run the hyperparameter search (skip if using default values from paper)

-- Set `icenet/train_icenet.py` up for hyperparameter tuning.
-Turn off pre-training and temperature scaling in the user input section.
+- Set `icenet/train_icenet.py` up for hyperparameter tuning: Set pre-training and temperature scaling bools to False the user input section.
 - `wandb sweep icenet/sweep.yaml`
 - Then run the `wandb agent` command that is printed.
 - Cancel the sweep after a sufficient picture on optimal hyperparameters is